 Principal The principal is accountable for ensuring that appropriate and relevant procedures are developed, implemented and reviewed on a regular basis and relevant reporting is completed.
-They are also responsible for ensuring all staff are educated about the school's complaints management procedures, and maintaining accurate records in the school's complaints register.
-Complaints Officer The complaints officer is authorized to record, investigate and manage complaints.
+They are also responsible for ensuring all staff are educated about the school's complaints management procedures and maintaining accurate records in the school's complaints register.
+School Leadership The school leadership is authorised to record, investigate and manage complaints.
 They are required to maintain accurate records in the complaints register and liaise with parties to a dispute or complaint.
-Staff members All staff are authorised to deal with informal complaints.
+Staff Members All staff are authorised to deal with informal complaints.
 They are to record the resolution of informal matters in SEQTA.
-Where a person makes a formal complaint, staff must refer them to the complaints officer.
+Where a person makes a formal complaint, staff must refer them to the School Leadership.
+Duty Staff Duty staff should refer all matters to the students' classroom teacher.